Bira/octopus-carnival/_drafts/wir-mm3-4e-intellect-devourer.md

 Puppet Master makes the Intellect Devourer into one of the scarier dominator monsters I've seen, because the victim gets full turns and the monster is not targetable while this lasts.
-Make sure you don't use more than one or maaaybe two of them in a single fight, or things are going to get very annoying very fast.
+Make sure you don't use more than one or two of them in a single fight, or things are going to get very annoying very fast.
 Save-granting powers and items are a vital tool when fighting them.

 Gluttons are actually a bit less annoying to handle since you can still attack